 Injury Attorney’s Do the Work For You

-After a auto accident, there is a lot of paperwork a crash victim is required to fill out and turn in on a strict timeline.
-Similarly, statements must be made, records and bills may need to be ordered and delivered.
+After an auto accident, there is a lot of paperwork a crash victim is required to fill out and turn in on a strict timeline.
+Similarly, statements must be made, records, and bills may need to be ordered and delivered.
 The car crash victim will probably be contacted by representatives of the at-fault party’s insurance company, who will sneakily try to talk the victim into a corner, obtaining a statement wherein the victim may relinquish the other party’s fault.

 If you have a personal injury lawyer, this work will be avoided.
-The attorney will take care of your paperwork, he or she will order your records, bills and police report, and correspond with both insurance companies for you.
+The attorney will take care of your paperwork, he or she will order your records, bills, and police report, and correspond with both insurance companies for you.
 While a personal injury attorney does the work, you can simply focus on recovering and moving on from the crash.

 An Injury Attorney Can Use the Laws to Your Benefit

 The victim of a car accident will need to pay back his or her health insurance company for all related medical bills that they have paid on their behalf.
 Similarly, the victim will be responsible for unpaid medical bills following the crash.
-A personal injury attorney can often use statutes to get all of the accident-related bills reduced, so that the victim ends up owing significantly less money.
+A personal injury attorney can often use statutes to get all of the accident-related bills reduced so that the victim ends up owing significantly less money.
 An injury lawyer will make sure that you walk away with the most money possible.

 An Injury Attorney Will Keep Organized Records, Which will Increase your Settlement Offer

 Injury attorneys will order ALL of the medical records and bills relating to your car crash.
 They will sift through the pages, make sense of diagnosis codes, and neatly compile all of the codes and treatment details into a settlement offer to the insurance companies.
-This organized method keeps insurance company’s honest and fair in their settlement offers.
+This organized method keeps the insurance company’s honest and fair in their settlement offers.

 Your Injury Attorney Will Likely Be Willing to Try your Case if Your Settlement Offer is too Low

 If the at-fault insurance company tries to settle for a low amount (an amount near what you probably would have accepted had you not decided on an injury attorney) a personal injury attorney will most likely take this case to trial.
 A diligent, aggressive injury lawyer, will be willing to stand up to insurance companies.
 He or she will prepare your case for a jury trial, where you stand to obtain even more money.
-This option would potentially be open to you, if you choose to be represented by a personal injury attorney.
+This option would potentially be open to you if you choose to be represented by a personal injury attorney.